Building Cultures of Peace

 Explore the work of the Mir Centre for Peace in the annual report.
 Discover the speakers, events and book clubs we hosted, the programming we offered, and the people who helped us make a difference.

-Promoting Learning & Dialogue
+Promoting Learning and Dialogue

 Lecture Series

 Listen to high-calibre speakers speak on a wide range of themes related to peace and justice.
+To learn about upcoming speakers please sign-up for our newsletter.

-Film Series
+Video Series

-Research & Education
+Research and Education

 Applied Research

-Peace & Justice Studies
+Peace & Conflict Studies

 Unarmed Civilian Peacekeeping